-I am a cultural historian of science and media as well as an initiator of cultural programs focused on exchanges between artists and scientists.
-My research and cultural programs explore how scientific concepts develop and circulate between different disciplinary domains and social spaces.
+I am a scholar in the cultural analysis of science and media.
+My work combines STS-approaches, media philosophy and historical epistemology.
+Additionally, I am an initiator of cultural programs focused on exchanges between artists and scientists.
+My interdisciplinary research and cultural programs explore how scientific concepts (historically) develop and circulate between different disciplinary domains and social spaces.

 photo: Alena Schmick